keirafadams/pyfsstat/README.md

 * sz: reported file system size.
 Note this may be considerably more than the physical size on disk if the file system allows for sparse files.
 * stat_scs: stat success.
 Reports if the file or directory successfully reported from stat
+* hash: if computed, an md5 hash of the file contents
 * extents: a list of file system extents in its own format, more details are provided below

 ### Extent List Description